 8) The phrases “come in peaceably” (11:21) and “enter peaceably” (11:24) are more characteristic of modern means of gaining power – through voting or through media and financial manipulation – which do not require the use of military force.
 In the section dealing with the wars of ancient history (11:2-20), no mention is made of this peculiar “peaceable entry” strategy.
 (Points 6-8 are covered in Posts “Vile Person Arrives” and “Rise to Power”.)

 9) Nor does the expression “fathers… forefathers” (11:24) appear in that part of the message that dealt exclusively with ancient history (11:2-20).
-In the ancient language, it was a way of saying that the activities of this distant-future “king” (the Antichrist) would be totally different to how things were done in ages past – especially in the realms of war technology and religion.
+In the ancient language, it was a way of saying that the activities of this distant-future “king” (the Antichrist) would be strangely different to how things were done in ages past – especially in the realms of war technology and religion.

 10) The use of special, complex, computerized “devices” in warfare (11:24-25, KJV) is a feature peculiar to modern times.
 (Points 9-10 are covered here in this Post).

-12) The “abomination that makes desolate” does not refer to some ancient form of idol worship, but a thorough study of this phrase brings to light its hidden meaning as a cryptic reference, in the ancient language, to a modern vehicle of war that enters the “temple”.
+12) The “abomination that makes desolate” does not refer to some ancient form of idol worship, but a thorough study of this phrase brings to light its hidden meaning as a cryptic reference, in the ancient language, to a modern vehicle of war entering the “temple”.
 (Daniel 11:31, ESV) (Refer to the posts in Unraveling the Mystery of the Abomination for more information.)

 13) The phrases “at the appointed time” and “time of the end” (11:27, 29, 35, 40) are referring to that momentous event of Christ’s return.
 It is the fixed destination of human history, over which the other events taking place around that time in history are “appointed” and will have no power either to hasten or delay.
 These phrases should indicate clearly enough that the passages where they are found are not dealing with past events, but with events that will happen just prior to Christ’s return.